nexttimesr/nexttimesr.github.io/README.md

 - Sirui Wang
-- NYU Computer Science and Math Undergraduate
+- Graduated from New York University in May 2022 majoring in Computer Science and Math